Template for Keeping Track of Payments

 • There may be some loose ends or aspects you have failed to consider.
 It might not have the “clean finish” that you get from a paid/professional solution.

-Things to Consider When Tracking Payments
+Things to Consider When Keeping Track of Payments

 When a business tracks payments, it must do it the right way.
 Otherwise, a business can risk losing the data, miscommunicate with clients and customers, or build up debt.